 History of Dental Implants

-Modern dental technology employs titanium implants that are biocompatible and don’t cause infection.
+Modern dental technology employs titanium dental implants that are biocompatible and don’t cause infection.
 This material proved to be a breakthrough advancement in the history of the dental implant, as previously, many metals and alloys used for this procedure were faced with the body’s rejection of the foreign entity.

 From the use of bamboo to titanium, the history of dental implants is rich, and humans have always used one thing or another to replace their lost teeth.